ApoorvSaxena/grunt-directory-layout/README.md

       // Task-specific options go here.
     },
     your_target: {
-      // Target-specific file lists and/or options go here.
+      // Target-specific file/folder and/or options go here.
     },
   },
 });